Digitex Futures Reaches Market Cap of $27.46 Million (DGTX)

 According to CryptoCompare, “Based in Seychelles, Digitex Futures is a Commission-Free cryptocurrency Futures Trading.
 It allows its users (traders) to trade prices of cryptocurrencies (speculate) instead of effectively purchase them.
 In other words, users are able to stake a guess for the price direction (up or down) of a supported cryptocurrency, earning an income if the guess was right.
 At Digital Futures, stakes to make a guess or the income earnings for the correct speculation are paid with the DGTX token.
 The DGTX token is an Ethereum-based (ERC-20) cryptocurrency.
 It is the Digital Futures native currency and needed in all actions related to account balances as well as in trading profits and losses. “

-Digitex Futures can be traded on the following cryptocurrency exchanges: Exrates, Mercatox and OOOBTC.
+Digitex Futures can be traded on the following cryptocurrency exchanges: OOOBTC, Exrates and Mercatox.
 It is usually not presently possible to purchase alternative cryptocurrencies such as Digitex Futures directly using U.S. dollars.
-Investors seeking to trade Digitex Futures should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
+Investors seeking to trade Digitex Futures should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Digitex Futures using one of the exchanges listed above.

 Receive News & Updates for Digitex Futures Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Digitex Futures and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.